How to get to Dublin from Birmingham

 FAQs

-This is compared to other ways of getting from Birmingham to Dublin:
+This is compared to other travel options from Birmingham to Dublin:

-The fastest way from Birmingham to Dublin is by flight with an average journey time of 1 h 5 min.
+The fastest way to travel from Birmingham to Dublin is by flight with an average journey time of 1h 0m.

 The average frequency per day from Birmingham to Dublin is:

-However, we recommend checking specific travel dates for your route between Birmingham and Dublin as scheduled services by flight or coach can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route between Birmingham and Dublin as scheduled services by flight and coach can vary by season or day of the week.

-These are the most popular departure and arrival points for travellers from Birmingham to Dublin:
+These are the most popular departure and arrival points from Birmingham to Dublin:

-• Coaches mostly leave from Birmingham, Coach Station and tend to arrive in Dublin, Busáras.
+• Coaches mostly depart from Birmingham, Coach Station and arrive in Dublin, Port.

-Yes, there are direct services available from Birmingham to Dublin with the following travel companies:
+Yes, there is a direct route available from Birmingham to Dublin:

-• 6 direct flights per day with Ryanair or Aer Lingus.
+• 9 direct flights per day with Ryanair, Aer Lingus.

 Travelling from Birmingham to Dublin: related information